 Standardized education program piloted on the West Coast for Xanitos hourly employees.

 On an annual basis all hourly employees receive refresher training on key skills including infection prevention, customer service related topics, patient experience, etc.

 UV light drawer built within the XRO-3 vacuum cart is used to sanitize items such as N95 respirators, badges, keys, etc.

-In April of 2021, Dave Crothall is promoted from COO to CEO of Xanitos.
+In April of 2021, Dave Crothall is promoted from COO to CEO and John Strength is promoted from Regional Vice President, West to COO of Xanitos.